arifh331/Open-AI-Chat/README.md

 ## Try it Out!

-Try it out for yourself in this deployed version: [Live Demo](https://your-chat-with-ai-demo.com)
+Try it out for yourself in this deployed version: [Live Demo](https://chatwithainow.netlify.app/)

+## If you have any questions please contact me at ah3288@nyu.edu

 ## Credits